alexwibowo/machinia/README.markdown

 	    public void onExit() {
 	        System.out.println("Exiting " + this.getClass().getName());
 	    }
 	}

-The **@StateConfiguration** annotation is saying that when we are on the Green state:
+The **@StateConfiguration** annotation is saying that when we are on the Red state:

-   1. *WarnEvent* will cause state transition to the Yellow state
+   1. *CalmEvent* will cause state transition to the Yellow state
-   2. *PanicEvent* will cause state transition to the Red state
+   2. *ClearEvent* will cause state transition to the Green state

+and with those in place, lets start playing with the traffic light (see sample code for Yellow state)!

+    TrafficLight trafficLight = new TrafficLight();
+    trafficLight.handle(new CalmEvent()); // will cause transition to Yellow state trafficLight.handle(new ClearEvent()); // will cause transition to Green state